Private speech: Memory, motivation, communication, and creativity

 Private speech is used by children spontaneously and is a learned strategy to enhance memory.
 Private speech is used as a repetitive strategy, to enhance working memory by maintaining information to be remembered.
 For instance, a child might repeat a rule or story to themselves in order to remember it.
 Children also use private speech to aid their ability to suppress certain responses or information, and instead use other, less common responses or information, a process known as inhibitory control.

 By expressing goals, opinions, feelings, and self-thoughts through private speech, private speech increases children's motivation.
 For instance, a child may talk themselves through a challenging task.
 This type of motivating private speech is associated with self-efficacy.
 Moreover, children have been observed using motivational private speech especially during difficult tasks, and using motivational private speech is related to improved outcomes on the task.

-Some researchers have hypothesised that private speech helps young children to master speech communication, by immersing themselves in speech more than they could with others.
+Some researchers have hypothesized that private speech helps young children to master speech communication, by immersing themselves in speech more than they could with others.
 In doing so, children gain insight about their own communication abilities, practice communication, and build effective speech and communication skills.

 Children often use private speech during creative and imaginative play.
 For instance, children often talk to themselves when playing imaginative and pretend games.
 Private speech is related to more creative play – the more frequently children engage in private speech, the more creative, flexible, and original thought they display.